Odin-SMR/qsmr/Settings/q_fields.rst

    priori uncertainty (1 std dev)  at 100, 10, 1, 0.1 and 0.01 hPa (roughly
    16, 32, 48, 64 and 80 km).
 CORRLEN: Correlation length, in meter, to use
    when creating Sx.

+ZTAN_RANGE
+   A vector of length 2.
+The first and last element of this vector give the lower and upper tangent limit for spectra to include in the retrieval.